openwisp/openwisp-docs/developer/hacking-openwisp-python-django.rst

 As for `ipdb <https://github.com/gotcha/ipdb>`_, it allows to use the ``ipython`` shell when using the python debugger (known as ``pdb``).

-Try to drop this line in a django project (or an OpenWISP module), for example in a ``settings.py`` file:
+Try to drop this line in a Django project (or an OpenWISP module), for example in a ``settings.py`` file:

 .. code-block:: python

     import ipdb; ipdb.set_trace()

-Now load the django development server and have fun while learning how to do debug python code!
+Now load the Django development server and have fun while learning how to do debug Python code!

 Django Extensions
 ~~~~~~~~~~~~~~~~~